 They worked together to create a three-year plan for the husband to leave his job and for them to still be able to have a secure financial future.
 They were both open to having a different lifestyle and started working together to make that happen.
 They stopped seeing me soon after.

 I’ve found this to be true again and again with couples.
 It might seem like having a monthly financial meeting isn’t really going to do much – but it does and in ways you can’t even imagine right now.
 It literally changes the landscape of your relationship.
 Are there fights, disagreements and discomfort on the way?
 Often, yes.
 BUT, the outcome can be a happy, satisfying marriage filled with great sex and peace so the bumps are worth it.

 You might be wondering where to start.
-Well, being me, I’ve created a couple FREE awesome tools for you.
-If you don’t have a budget yet, you can enter your name and email below this blog and get access to both the Monthly Budget Template as well as the Monthly Financial Meeting Outline.
+Well, being me, I’ve created a FREE awesome tool for you.
+If you don’t have a budget yet, you can enter your name and email below this blog and get access to the Monthly Financial Meeting Outline.
 I’ve been using this system with couples for years with great success.
 Try it out and, as always, I’d love to hear your comments and successes.